Description | Tri-Colored Salvia (Salvia officinalis) is a multifaceted plant used ornamentally or as a herb. |

 Moisture | approach dryness |

-Soil & Site | Prefers light, well drained and alkaline |
+Soil & Site | Prefers light, well-drained soil and avoids wet soils, which are fatal. |

-Temperature | Once established seems to tolerate the cooler weather of the fall. |
+Temperature | Once established, it seems to tolerate the cooler weather of the fall. |

-Flowers | two lipped, occur opposite on a stalk, white, pink, mauve blue |
+Flowers | Two-lipped, tubular, occur opposite on a stalk, white, pink, mauve, blue.
+Borne on a raceme. |

-Leaves | simple, course, opposite, and are green, white and purple, highly aromatic, dried and used in teas and for sore throat |
+Leaves | Simple, oblong, coarse, opposite, green, white, and purple, highly aromatic, dried, and used in teas and for sore throat. |

 Maintenance | A plant purchased in the spring and used out doors will need little work.
 It will get woody and need to be cut back to rejuvenate the growth. |